Rodrigodd/Rodrigodd.github.io/_posts/2022-11-21-bf_compiler-part3.md

     not emitting machine code directly, so "static compiled" or "native compiled" may be better suitable to "compiled languages" than "AOT compiled".

-And this is exactly what we will do in the next part.
+And this is exactly what we will do in [the next part][part4].
 We will see how we can get our generated machine code and serialize it to an executable file, like a ELF file.